Native American Waiver and Education Program

-The Tuition Waiver Programs pays all tuition and mandatory University fees for eligible students.
+The Native American Waiver and Education Program pays all tuition and mandatory University fees for eligible students.

-- Tuition for any regular credit-bearing course (graduate or undergraduate level) is waived whether or not the student is enrolled in a degree program.
+- Tuition for any regular credit-bearing course (graduate or undergraduate level) during the fall and spring semester is waived whether or not the student is enrolled in a degree program.

 - Only mandatory campus fees are waived.

-- Completed Native American and Educational Program Waiver Application
+- Completed Native American Waiver and Education Program Application

 - Original birth certificate (see one of three options below)

 We do not follow-up on applications that lack these original documents.
-It is the responsibility of the applicant to acquire/arrange for these documents to be sent to us.
+It is the applicant’s responsibility to acquire/arrange for these documents to be sent to us.
 Upon completion, the applicant’s application is reviewed.

 - Medical expenses